davidsonz/Travel-Website/_posts/2017-08-24-Whittlesey.md

 <h4>24/08/2017: We finally get to see the Cushing's new place</h4>

 Today we travelled from the East End to Cambridgeshire.
-The drive from London to Whittlesey was very straigh forward, literally, we just hoped on the M11 and drove in a straight line!
+The drive from London to Whittlesey was very straight forward, literally, we just hoped on the M11 and drove in a straight line!

 We had a beautiful day walking around the town centre, visiting the church and the skate park, and chatting and catching up until 2am!